-Next on our list of SketchUp alternatives is Tinkercad, another product from Autodesk.
-This is a free CAD software that’s intended to teach the skills one would need to use Autodesk.
-This kid-friendly platform (a member of the kidSAFE Seal Program) invites users to build 3D-printable objects — such as a rainbow, a cupcake, and a dragon — and to use the platform to generate designs and worlds for Minecraft.
+Next on our list of alternatives to SketchUp is Tinkercad, another product from Autodesk.
+This is a free SketchUp alternative program and the CAD software that’s intended to teach the skills one would need to use Autodesk.
+This kid-friendly platform (a member of the kidSAFE Seal Program) invites users to build 3D-printable real-life objects — such as a rainbow, a cupcake, and a dragon — and to use the platform to generate designs and worlds for Minecraft.

 You can use Tinkercad to: